Pelto/going-serverless-workshop/README.md

 For more reference on how to test the stack you could have a look at [Rock Paper Scissors API documentation](docs/rest-api.md).

+### Web Stack

-To get a jumpstart on a later chapter we will also deploy the web now.
-Since we want to avoid messing with CORS in this lab we will put both the web and the API behind a cloudfront distribution.
-A cloudfront distribution can take anywhere between 10 to 30 minutes to provision, so we might as well do it now.
+We will also deploy the static web application now.
+Since we want to avoid messing with CORS in this lab we will put both the web and the API behind a CloudFront distribution, i.e. CDN hosted by AWS.
+The CloudFront distribution can take anywhere between 10 to 30 minutes to provision, so we might as well do it now:

 ```
 ./scripts/deploy-web.sh \